-• The state was selected because it is easily accessed from other South Eastern states.

-- The state has the highest number of primary schools when compared to the other states in the same zone (Table 2). - Being the home state of the researcher, logistics associated with cost, accommodation, transportation, coordination and time management will be minimal.
+- The state was selected because it is easily accessed from other South Eastern states - The state has the highest number of primary schools when compared to the other states in the same zone (Table 2) - Being the home state of the researcher, logistics associated with cost, accommodation, transportation, coordination and time management will be minimal.

-Primary schools in Nigeria are owned by the government (public schools) and by individuals or organizations (private schools).
+Primary schools in Nigeria are owned by the government (public schools) and by individuals or organisations (private schools).
 Public schools were selected for the field work because children from different socio-economic backgrounds attend the public schools.
 The diversity in this socio-economic status provides an ideal platform for the survey.
-In addition, it is in public schools that different classroom building types, referred to in this article as 'open-space' and 'enclosed-plan' classrooms are found.
+In addition, it is in public schools that different classroom building types, referred to in this paper as 'open-space' and 'enclosed-plan' classrooms are found.

 Three public schools located in Imo State were selected for the investigation.
 The three schools are in three zones that made up the state.
 The schools are Premier primary school Umuaka (School A), Central school Ogbaku (school B) and Central school Umuduru (school C).
 The classrooms in all the schools are naturally ventilated.
-School A is a bungalow built in the 1950s and houses one 'open-space' classroom and 10 'enclosed-plan' classrooms.
-The 'open-space' classrooms (A{OP}) and one of the 'enclosed-plan' classrooms (A{EN}) were chosen for the field work.
-The frontage of both classrooms has south-west orientation.
-School B is also a bungalow built in the 1940s and houses one 'open-space' classroom and six 'enclosed-plan' classrooms.
-The 'open-space' classroom (B{OP}) and one of the 'enclosed-plan' classrooms (B{EN}) were selected for the study.
+School A is a bungalow built in the 1950's and houses one 'open-space' classroom and 10 'enclosed-plan' classrooms.
+The 'open-space' classrooms ( $A{OP}$ ) and one of the 'enclosed-plan' classrooms ( $A{EN}$ ) were chosen for the field work.
+The frontage of both classrooms has South-West orientation.
+School B is also a bungalow built in the 1940's and houses one 'open-space' classroom and 6 'enclosed-plan' classrooms ( $B{EN}$ ) were selected for the study.
 The front elevation of both classrooms has North-East orientation.
-School C was built in the 1950s.
-It houses one 'open-space' classroom and four 'enclosed-plan' classrooms.
-The 'openspace' classroom (C{OP}) and one 'enclosed-plan' classroom (C{EN}) were chosen for the study.
-The entrance to the 'open-space' classroom has south-west orientation, while that of the 'enclosed-plan' classroom is oriented towards south-east.
+School C was built in the 1950's.
+It houses one 'open-space' classroom and 4 'enclosed-plan' classrooms.
+The 'open-space' classroom ( $C{OP}$ ) and one 'enclosed-plan' classroom ( $C{EN}$ ) were chosen for the study.
+The entrance to the 'open-space' classroom has South-West orientation, while that of the 'enclosed-plan' classroom is oriented towards South-East.

-The substructure of the six selected classrooms (3 'open-space' classrooms and 3 'enclosed-plan' classrooms') comprises of mass concrete strip foundations, mass concrete floor finished with cement screed.
+The substructure of the 6 selected classrooms (3 'open-space' classrooms and 3 'enclosed-plan' classrooms') comprises of mass concrete strip foundations, mass concrete floor finished with cement screed.
 All the classrooms are roofed with the same material; galvanized steel resting on timber supports and ceiled with PVC materials.
-Figures 3 to 5 show the two types of classroom buildings.
+Figures 3-5 show the two types of classroom buildings.
 Some of the 'enclosed-plan' classrooms were renovated to conventional 'style' in recent times, while some of the 'open-space' classrooms remain in their original form.

 The two major approaches usually adopted in thermal comfort research are the laboratory experiment and the field work.
-Laboratory experiment is more suited for airconditioned buildings, while the field experiment is suggested to be adopted in naturally ventilated buildings.2 Furthermore, in naturally ventilated buildings, results from field measurements are widely accepted to predict the comfort temperature of occupants.6 This study adopts field research as the research methodology since all the classroom buildings in the study area are naturally ventilated.
+Laboratory experiment is more suited for airconditioned buildings while the field experiment is suggested to be adopted in naturally ventilated buildings Nicole et al, 2012.
+Furthermore, in naturally ventilated buildings, results from field measurements are widely accepted to predict the comfort temperature of occupants.
+Singh et al, 2018.
+This study adopts field research as the research methodology since all the classroom buildings in the study area are naturally ventilated.

 To capture the different climatic periods in the classrooms, the field work took place from the month of October 2017 to the month of May 2018 (with some breaks in between).
-The
+The duration of the survey in the classrooms varied from one week to more than two weeks.
+With the help of a trained assistant, the six classrooms were surveyed morning and afternoon during which 330 young children were evaluated, resulting to 7050 completed valid questionnaires.
+Table 3 gives further detail about the survey period in each of the visited classrooms.